 Use Technology to Ensure Engagement

-Many trainers are using technology to keep attendees engaged and ensure their training is on track.
+Many trainers are using training platforms, to keep attendees engaged and ensure their training is on track.
 For example, some trainers bring gamification into their training.
-Gamification leverages game mechanics like rewards, points, competition, and leaderboards to keep people engaged and improve the outcome of training.
+Gamification leverages game mechanics like rewards, points, polls, competition, and leaderboards to keep people engaged and improve the outcome of training.
 Asynchronous video is also gaining wide adoption by trainers.
 A trainer can share an asynchronous video of a lesson and capture the learners’ response to that lesson.
 This response helps gauge learning and enables the trainer to provide quick, detailed feedback to guide further education.
 Trainers can also use asynchronous video to foster collaboration between trainees.
 Smaller groups or individuals can record videos of lessons learned and share that video with a broader group for input.

 Make Virtual Training Accessible